Home

 October 17, 2023

 California is ranked as the second most expensive state for child support, second only to Hawaii.
-This is primarily due to the fact that the cost of living is so high there, so the amount family court requires for child support reflects that.
-It is important to speak with a California family lawyer if you have questions regarding the recent laws that modified child support statutes in CA.
+This is primarily due to the fact that the cost of living is so high there, so the average child support payment in California reflects that.
+It is important to hire a child support lawyer if you have questions regarding the recent laws that modified child support statutes in CA.

 The new law presumes that the primary parent with whom the child resides already spends a great deal of resources on the child.
 Therefore, typically, the other parent pays child support to the primary parent.
 However, the courts will consider rebuttals regarding this factor.